What is the military diet all about?

 So let the assault course begin.
 For breakfast, I had one slice of whole wheat bread, one hard boiled breakfast egg and half a banana.
 Foolishly, I had chosen to do the military diet during the week whilst still trying to work – big mistake, HUGE.
 I was having problems concentrating and completing the most basic tasks.
 Lunch was the worst; another boiled egg, a cupful of cottage cheese and 5 saltine crackers – woeful, truly woeful.
 Dinner, as you already know by now, was 2 hot dog sausages without the buns a few vegetables and the ice cream.
 Even the ice cream didn’t cheer me up any.
 Day 2 was the hardest day by far.

 Day 3: Finishing Famished!

-Day three finally arrived, which was a lot better psychologically because the end was in site and tomorrow I could be eating all my favourite foods.
+By the time day three finally arrived, which was a lot better psychologically because the end was in site and tomorrow I could be eating all my favourite foods.
 Well, you’re still supposed to stick to a calorie count, but at least I could get my blood sugar levels up and end this hunger.
-I did complete a week of the military army diet but by the second week I genuinely could not face the idea of going through those three days again and started searching around for a more sustainable eating plan.
+Although I completed a week of the military army diet but by the second week I genuinely could not face the idea of going through those three days again and started searching around for a more sustainable eating plan.
 I did lose pounds – well 8 lbs to be exact, on the military diet but gained it all back as soon as I started eating normally again.